HeroOfTheWild/nintendo-project-graphql-api/README.md

 Application will be exposed on port 8083.
 You can send your POST request against http://localhost:8083/nintendo/project/graphql.

 ## Playing with this API
 Checkout the attached Postman Collection for more examples.
-Below is one for querying all project data based of criteria passed
+Below is one for querying all project data based off criteria passed

 ```graphql
 query lookUpByCriteria($teamId: NintendoTeamId!, $franchiseId: NintendoGuid!, $status: ProjectStatus!){